rebecavalverde/help-docs/docs/en/editor/keySignature.md

 ## Add a new key signature

 You can add a new key signature by going to the **"Measure" toolbar**, clicking on the **Key Signature tool and choosing the new key**.
-If there is no selection, the new key signature will be applied until the next key or the end of the score.
-If you only want to change the key on multiple measures, select the measure before choosing the new key signature.
+If there is no range selection, the new key signature will be applied until the next key or the end of the score.
+If you only want to change the key on specific measures, make a range selection of the measures before choosing the new key signature.

 ![Add a new key signature](/help/assets/img/editor/key.png)